Deus ex machina

 We need to have this talk again

-As happy as I am to be more active on the traditonal side of the art spectrum, a part that is inherently neither streamlined nor fungible, being just happy about it would be stupid, because one day it will be, or even worse, the craft will be obsolete, like repairing writing machines or nursing donkeys.
+As happy as I am to be more active on the traditional side of the art spectrum, a part that is inherently neither streamlined nor fungible, being just happy about it would be stupid, because one day it will be, or even worse, the craft will be obsolete, like repairing writing machines or nursing donkeys.
 I consider myself lucky, but that doesn't mean that I think things are good the way they are.

 Personally, I consider myself quite old school.
-Despite being a software developer, I just recently left my pen and paper for the pc for doing my writing.
+Despite being a software developer, I just recently left my pen and paper for the PC for doing my writing.
 It was probably around 6 years ago that I made the shift.
 Not even a writing machine would do it, and old fountain pen and good old rough paper were my companions for many years.
 Hell, even the thought of publishing my poetry in a blog (as I do now) was something I was completely against.
 Written words are as fungible as a copy + paste.
 Ideas paraphrasable, rhymes rehearsable.
 That was also the reason why it took so long for me to transition from pencil drawing to illustration.
 Not being afraid of learning something new, but the fear of having the product of my hard work stolen.
 And this is, as far as I can say, the real problem with text to image AI image generators: They make the already incredibly hard life of artists even harder.
 Social media offered a good platform for self publishing...of any kind and of everyone else's content, making creating content an often anonymous endeavor.
 Now, on top of the struggling with being seen, artists have to fear aswell been robbed of their works, meaning producing more and posting more often (the basics for growing your social media) now doesn't mean a growing followers and making better business, but basically means working more for free. and, speaking about working for free, any freelance designers among you?
 I mean, how often have you not provided 'work samples' for free in order to land a gig and the never hear back?
 That work, is also unpaid work and is more often than not, used by the requester.

 We need to talk again.
 And as many times as necessary.
 Because the problem is not the technical feat of creating magic-like image generators, the problem is the mentality that content is free as long as it's public.
 That art is not a real job and that creative work is just a hobby and that anyone can do.
 They more you try, the more you realize what a struggle it is.
 This is the problem: exploitation.